Home » Amsterdam » Body Worlds Amsterdam tickets

 Body Worlds + Ripley’s Believe it Or Not!

-Ripley’s Believe it Or Not! is just 400 meters from Body Worlds Museum, and one can walk the distance in less than five minutes.
+Ripley’s Believe it Or Not! is just 400 meters from Body Worlds Museum, and can be reached in less than five minutes.

 That’s the reason why many tourists prefer to visit them on the same day.